JoyJA5/Credit-Union-Financial-Health-Analyzer/README.md

 ### Top 10 Credit Unions by Total Assets ($ Millions)
 ![Top 10 Assets](top_10_assets_bar.png)
 ###
-The largest credit unions dominate, with the #1 CU (likely Navy Federal) having assets ~$194B — roughly 3–4× larger than #2.
+The largest credit unions dominate, with the #1 CU (likely Navy Federal) having assets ~$194B which is roughly 3–4× larger than #2.
 The top 10 represent a significant portion of the industry's total assets.
-**Business insight**: These top players are likely key targets for financial technology solutions, risk management services, or lending partnerships — they have scale, but also complex needs.
+**Business insight**: These top players are likely key targets for financial technology solutions, risk management services, or lending partnerships; they have scale, but also complex needs.